Highlights

 Rockwood Leadership Institute

-Rockwood designed the program to more specifically meet the needs of community-based leaders of color in California, and is incorporating these new approaches to enhance its core offerings for all audiences based on shared learning on how race and power affect leadership.
+Rockwood designed the program to more specifically meet the needs of community-based leaders of color in California.
+It is incorporating these new approaches to enhance its core offerings for all audiences based on shared learning on how race and power affect leadership.

 Alma Martinez, reporter and radio producer for Radio Bilingue, attends a Rockwood Leadership Institute event.